GD doesn't make the cut: Three ways that non-differentiability affects neural network training: NDGM and the LASSO penalty

 \paragraph{Experiments with deep networks:} The seminal work on network pruning by \citet{han2015learning} proposes using $L_1$ regularization to encourage weights to approach 0, facilitating the pruning process.
 This approach has been widely adopted in the literature \citep{wen2016learning,xiao2019autoprune,yang2019structured} and industry\footnote{See the recommendation of the regularizer in the Training config section of \url{https://rb.gy/y7o7hw}}.
 To examine the general applicability of this method, we conducted two sets of experiments finetuning a pre-trained VGG16 model on CIFAR-10 using $L_1$ penalized cross-entropy loss with a constant learning rate of $\alpha = 0.003$ for 200 epochs.
 We used $\lambda_{1} = 0.0002$ in the first set and $\lambda_{1} = 2$ in the second, running three parallel trials within each set using RMSProp, SGD, and Adam.

 Our experiments yielded two key observations (Figure \ref{fig:l1comparison}): 1) The $L_1$ norms at convergence differ substantially across the three optimizer variants, and 2) for SGD and Adam, larger values of $\lambda_{1}$ result in a larger $L_1$ norm at convergence.
 These findings suggest that the relationship between $L_1$ regularization and prunable parameters may be more complex than previously understood.
-Indeed, our results indicate that a larger $\lambda_{1}$ does not necessarily correspond to more prunable parameters (Table \ref{tab:l1perccomp}): with $\lambda_{1} = 2$, less than 0.2\% of the parameters at convergence with vanilla NDGM have absolute value less than $10^{-5}$, but with $\lambda_{1} = 0.002$, 99.98\% do.
+Indeed, our results indicate that a larger $\lambda_{1}$ does not necessarily correspond to more prunable parameters (Table \ref{tab:l1perccomp}): with $\lambda_{1} = 2$, less than 0.2\% of the parameters at convergence with vanilla NDGM have absolute value less than $10^{-5}$, but with $\lambda_{1} = 0.002$, more than 90\% do.
+Furthermore, these numbers are sensitive to the weight initialization and batch order during optimization bringing into question the notion of ``model interpretability" in the presence of stochasticity and non-differentiability.
 These observations raise important questions about the efficacy and generalizability of $L_1$ regularization for network pruning across different optimization algorithms and regularization strengths.

 \paragraph{Soft-thresholding and ISTA:} The observation that higher $\lambda_{1}$ values do not yield more prunable parameters indicates that while soft thresholding produces sparse solutions for NDGMs, it does not find optimal solutions.
 This issue extends to general neural network problems, where any soft thresholding solution yields sparsity but not optimality.
 The root cause is that soft thresholding implicitly solves a generalized ISTA problem \citep{chen2023unified}, which assumes the loss function is $L-smooth$ (point 1, Section 3.2 of \citet{chen2023unified}) - an assumption that fails to capture the non-convex and non-differentiable dynamics in general neural network settings, as discussed previously.
 Consequently, applying the generalized ISTA formulation relying on $L-smoothness$ to neural networks necessarily leads to suboptimal solutions.